tildearrow/furnace/doc/4-instrument/standard.md

 # Standard instrument editor

-SMS and NES instrument editor consists of only three macros:
+The instrument editor for NES and PSG (SMS, MSX, and such) consists of these macros:

-- [Volume] - volume sequence
+- [Volume] - volume
-- [Arpeggio] - pitch sequencr
+- [Arpeggio] - pitch in half-steps
-- [Duty cycle] - spicifies duty cycle and noise mode for NES channels NOTE: it obviously has no effect on Sega Master System
+- [Duty] - duty cycle and noise mode for NES channels. _Note:_ This has no effect on Sega Master System.
+- [Panning] - output for left and right channels
+- [Pitch] - fine pitch
+- [Phase Reset] - trigger restart of waveform